-Five of our medical providers are nurse practitioners, though patients often refer to them as “doctors” (though Dr. Halstrom is our clinic’s only MD).
+Seven of our medical providers across our locations are nurse practitioners.
+Patients often refer to them as “doctors” (though Dr. Halstrom is our clinic’s only MD).
 This is a common point of misunderstanding, making this week a great time to highlight the education, experience, and service nurse practitioners are able to provide.

 What education do Nurse Practitioners have?